Banner Image

 • List Icon

-Each-way bets have increasing ꩵplace terms with the number of horse🎀s in the race.
+Each-way bets have incrꦗeasing place terms with the numbeꦫr of horses in the race.

 • List Icon

-Typical place terms would include four pඣlaces for 16 or more runners, three places for less, and two plac꧂es for a small number of runners (around five).
+Typical place terms wo🐓uld include four places for 16 or more𒐪 runners, three places for less, and two places for a small number of runners (around five).

 • List Icon